red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 ## Custom Rails

-The NeMo Guardrails Library provides extensive flexibility for creating custom guardrails tailored to your specific requirements.
+The NeMo Guardrails library provides extensive flexibility for creating custom guardrails tailored to your specific requirements.

 ### Add Custom Rails into Guardrails